vnguyendon/gw-config-apis/data/bot/readme.md

 `Command` and `LinksTo` are used to transition from one `Type` to another. `Command` points to commands that the user will see on his/her screen.

-### 9.2 Breaks, wait and full-stops
+### 9.2 Pausing, wait and full-stops

-#### 9.2.1 Breaks
+#### 9.2.1 Pausing

-We have introduced `Break` in Section 8.
-They are special steps that introduce a delay between 2 other steps.
+We have introduced the property `Pause` in Section 8.
+These are special steps that introduce a delay or user confirmation between 2 other steps.
 They take the following form:

     ...
       "Steps": [
     {
-      "Type": "Break",
+      "Type": "Pause",
       "Id": "40",
+      "Parameters": {
         "Mode": "Wait",
-      "Parameters": {
         "ms": 4000
       }
     },

+When its parameters are contain the `"Mode": "Wait"`, it means the client should wait some time before it shows the next step.
+This amount of time is defined in the parameters as well `"ms": 4000`.

 #### 9.2.2 Fulls-stops with a client default behaviour

-There is also another `Break` mode, that introduce a full-stop.
-It hs to be inserted in an array of `Steps` and takes the following shape:
+There is also another `Pause` mode that introduces a full-stop.
+It has to be inserted in an array of `Steps` and takes the following shape:

     ...
     {
-      "Type": "Break",
+      "Type": "Pause",
       "Id": "60",
+      "Parameters": {
-      "Mode": "Stop"
+          "Mode": "ConfirmContinuation"
+      }
     },
     ...

+This Pause type require that we ask the user's confirmation to show the next step. this is defined by the `"Mode": "ConfirmContinuation"`.
-In the `Stop` mode, it's on client responsibility to show the right toolbar by default (for example "would you like to continue?" + buttons yes/no).
+It is however the client's responsibility to show the right toolbar by default (for example "would you like to continue?" + buttons yes/no).
 This can be defined in bot resources file for example.

-#### 9.2.3 Fulls-stops with a question

-However, we can define a specific button within the sequence itself.
-For example, we can write:

-    {
-      "Type": "Break",
-      "Id": "20",
-      "Mode": "Stop",
-      "Label" : {
-         "en" : "go on?",
-          "fr": "on continue?"
-          },
-     "Options": {
-        "yes" : {  "en" : "yes", "fr": "oui", "es":"si" },
-        "no" : {  "en" : "no", "fr": "non", "es":"no" },
-     }
-    }

-In this case, we need:
-- `Label` to display a question or text content to the user
-- `Options` define the button the users will see and will be able to select

-Both of them can be on their own (to introduce a "Next" button for instance).

-### 9.3 The order of the Steps

-#### 9.3.1 General rule

-In the `Steps`, each array contains contain several hashes of content (actions, text, images, gifs).
-These hashes are ordered using an ID.
-Example:

-     ...
-     "Steps": [
-         {
-               "Type": "Image",
-               "Id": "20"
-               "Source": {
-                    "Type": "Gif",
-                    "Source": "Giphy",
-                    "Path": "6Umkh0GwRYhfG"
-                }
-          }
-          {
-               "Type": "Text",
-               "Id": "10"
-               "Label": {
-                    "en": "Sooo cute"
-               }
-          }

-In the steps above, the text will be displayed before the Gif, because its `Id` (10) is smaller than the Gif's `Id` (20), even though they are ordered otherwise.
-The `Id` defines the order of the Steps.

-#### 9.3.2 Randomizing steps

-We can also imagine have several `Steps` having the same `Id`.
-In this case, we will randomize the steps and display the content in a random order

-### 9.4 A catalogue of actions
+### 9.3 A catalogue of actions

 We can insert an `Action` as part of `Steps`, as explained in the previous example.
 Actions trigger the use of external resources or service in the bot.
 We will here list the most popular actions and the way they can be used

-#### 9.4.1 Action: Survey
+#### 9.3.1 Action: Survey

 As seen earlier in the example, we can use the voting API by implementing the following `DoVote` action in the steps: